Here are seven significant technology trends affecting small and medium-sized organizations. Understanding them undergirds future success.

 This makes sense.
 After all, small company entrepreneurs lack the time and resources to test new technologies.
 But failing to integrate new tools and methods once they’ve been proved successful is a mistake.
 One mistake can put you at a competitive disadvantage.

+If you go through all the top small business publications and gather all the technology trends, some stand out more than others.
 Listed below are seven significant business technology trends affecting small and medium-sized organizations.
 Understanding them can help you position your firm for future success.

 1. Feature-Rich CRM Apps